-One of the best reasons to get the Platinum Card from American Express is the unrivaled lounge access.
+One of the best reasons to get the The Platinum Card® from American Express is the unrivaled lounge access.
 It gets you a free Priority Pass Select membership, which will get you and two guests into 1,000-plus Priority Pass lounges across the world.
 You can get into Delta SkyClubs if you're flying Delta that day.
 And you can also enter Escape Lounges, like one of our favorites at Minneapolis-St. Paul.

 Let's start with the good news: The Las Vegas Centurion has some comfortable seats, from a place to grab dinner near the bar to cozy, personal love seats where you can sit and work or take a quick nap.
 And the whole lounge is nice, decorated in a familiar Centurion style – right down to the green wall that greets you as you walk in.

 The bad news?
-Depending on how busy the lounge is, it can be pretty packed.
+Depending on how busy the lounge is, it can still be pretty packed.
 And these lounges fill up fast.
 Later in the day or on the weekends, it can be a struggle to find seating or grab food quickly.

 At the back of the lounge, there's more dedicated seating, with a mix of those familiar black cubes and sets of small tables with chairs.
-There's also a dedicated working desk here in the back.

 You'll also find another bank of the in-wall, green seats here.
 They're perfect for two.